 The way the original album came together seems all the more impressive after hearing the “Legacy Edition.”
 The original trimmed out the weaker performances and kept a remarkably good flow, more so than either of the original shows.
 This expanded edition actually takes away some of the mystique.
 Still, “The Legend of John Henry’s Hammer” is nice to have (though it was previously added as a bonus track to reissue editions starting with 1999’s At Folsom Prison).

 As an aside, it’s worth noting that prison populations were quite different in the late 1960s than at this writing over four decades later.
 Since then, prison populations have soared 600%, and there was a distinctly racist element to the so-called “war on drugs” started by Ronald Reagan in the 1980s that put mostly (poor) black men in prison for reasons other than criminality (read sociologist Loïc Wacquant for more detail).
 In other words, the crowd in Folsom that January day in 1968 was mostly more serious criminals, like bank robbers (Glen Sherley), armed robbers, kidnappers and rapists (Millard Dedmon), and probably worse.
 Cash still empathized with the audience.
 He made efforts to advocate for prison reform.
 He had lobbied along with Reagan and Billy Graham to get Glen Sherley paroled, and then took on Sherley into his troupe for a while.
 Although strangely some people write Cash off as a typical country redneck, or maybe a typical rural populist, he actually wasn’t much like any of those things.
 Although there was somewhat of a sneer whenever mixing art and politics came up, Cash did do so repeatedly.
 Most of Cash’s brand of “activism” was just about the notion that everyone deserves a fair shake and should be treated with dignity–even convicts.
 That of course put him at odds with the American political establishment built upon a very different foundation, notwithstanding some pretensions to the contrary.
 So he couldn’t help but be “political” in bristling with the way things were.
 But he also wasn’t just another rural populist, with views that chafed against the situation for ordinary folks in urban centers.
 Cash often sang about the industrialized North, and someone writing in the Village Voice years ago hypothesized that Cash was a little more “liberal” than your average country star because he grew up on a New Deal farm in Dyess, Arkansas.
 Cash called the town “a socialistic setup” in his first autobiography.
 It also may have been relevant to this album’s popular success that it came out in 1968, a pivotal year in history, when progressive and liberal social norms made breakthroughs into wider acceptance.
-None of that matters a whole lot to Cash’s own attitudes though.
+None of that matters a whole lot to Cash’s own attitudes — though he was, in a sense, positioning himself as the exception to rural ambivalence and hostility to the New Deal.
 What did matter was that despite how big a star he became, Cash could always pull off a country-simple charm that stuck with him just about his whole life.
 For At Folsom Prison, that charm was paired with a raw energy and palpable sense of connection with the audience that makes this a one-of-a-kind document.